MrSlosh/NewYorkCoin-AuxPow/NewYorkCoin-AuxPow/doc/README.md

 ### OSX

-Drag Dogecoin-Qt to your applications folder, and then run Dogecoin-Qt.
+Drag NewYorkCoin-Qt to your applications folder, and then run NewYorkCoin-Qt.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
 * Ask for help on [#dogecoin](http://webchat.freenode.net?channels=dogecoin) on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=dogecoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Dogecoin thread](https://bitcointalk.org/index.php?topic=361813.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [NewYorkCoin thread](https://bitcointalk.org/index.php?topic=361813.0).

 Building
 ---------------------
-The following are developer notes on how to build Dogecoin on your native platform.
+The following are developer notes on how to build NewYorkCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)